Mindfulness + Compassion Certificate Training Program

 Andrew also pulls from his background of Indigenous teachings, specifically his time spent studying with Ven.
 Dhyani Ywahoo.

-Maxine is Administration for Sarana Institute and Program Coordinator for retreats, and our Mindfulness in Nature program.
+Maxine is the Managing Director for Sarana Institute, Program Coordinator for MIN and an ongoing faculty member for the Mindfulness in Nature program.

-She serves as an embodiment mentor, specializing in helping other women to self nurture through movement and nature connection so that they can listen to their inner aspirations and lead a life with confidence.
+She is an Embodiment Coach in her private practice, specializing in helping women self nurture through movement and nature connection so that they can listen to their inner aspirations and lead a life with confidence.

-Her studies are strongly rooted in Buddhist Philosophy, Deep Ecology and a curious reverence for all life.
+Her studies are rooted in Yoga, Somatics, Buddhist Philosophy, Deep Ecology and a curious reverence for all life.
 Maxine knows the importance of strong leadership skills for the well being of everyone.